5 keys to managing the seasonal supply chain crisis with analytics and data science for CPG Firms

 Date : 03/11/2022

-Gain insight on how CPG data analytics and an effective supply chain solution can manage seasonal supply chain disruptions by bridging the demand-supply gap
+Gain insight into how CPG data analytics and an effective supply chain solution can manage seasonal supply chain disruptions by bridging the demand-supply gap

 Chris Gaffney